HiroFujisame/Nend-Sudes/README.md

 ---

 26/may/2021 - I went to the mall today and bought myself some clothes along with a pair of boots, i had only one shoe for the last four years so it was pretty nice to have something new to wear.

+---

+27/may/2021 - It's pretty boring to not have something to play or distract, so in recommendation of my friends i downloaded Girls Frontline for my phone.
+It isn't anything great but it's good to pass the time.